AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **Delete a field** - Select the field, and then select **[!UICONTROL Delete]**.

 * **Activate field** - Select or deselect the **[!UICONTROL Active]** option next to the name of a field.
 If you are in a company administration role, this option is not shown.
-Because this option is related to MediaPortal, you must select (turn on) Show MediaPortal Features in Personal Setup to see the activate fields.
+Because this option is related to MediaPortal, you must select (turn on) Show MediaPortal Features in Personal Setup to see the activated fields.

 ## Optimize Files {#optimize-files}

 As you upload files to the Adobe Dynamic Media Classic, the system optimizes them for storage and publishing.
 If the upload process is interrupted, however, some images cannot be optimized.
-In this case, you see the “Image not yet optimized” message.
+In this case, you see the "Image not yet optimized" message.
 You can, however, optimize these files if you are an administrator.

 Adobe Dynamic Media Classic searches through your files and optimizes only those images that were not fully optimized before.